KrutoyarovSL/krutoyarovsl/README.md

 ## Hi, I'm Slava! 👋
+MLE / Research / Data Scientist
+I always try to go beyond the scope of the task, trying to understand its deep meaning and meaning in the general context.
+I'm 1st year student of NUST MISIS in the bachelor's degree program.
 <!--
 **KrutoyarovSL/krutoyarovsl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 MLE